-IPL 2018 Opening Ceremony date, performers, time, venue; all you need to know
+IPL 2018 Opening Ceremony date, live telecast, performers, timing, venue, celebrities; all you need to know

 IPL 2018 opening ceremony performers:

-Even though the names have not been made official, various reports suggest that a number of A-listers like Parineeti Chopra, Varun Dhawan and Jacqueline Fernandez will be performing at the IPL 2018 opening ceremony.
+Even though the names have not been made official, various reports suggest that a number of A-listers like Hrithik Roshan, Varun Dhawan and Jacqueline Fernandez will be performing at the IPL 2018 opening ceremony.
 It was also reported that actor Ranveer Singh was supposed to perform at the event but due to some injury, he has pulled out of the event.
-Now, reports are claiming that BCCI trying to rope in Bollywood Greek God Hrithik Roshan to grace the event.
+Bollywood’s Greek God Hrithik Roshan was roped in to replace Ranveer Singh at the event.
+Meanwhile, Parineeti Chopra pulled out to due to her busy schedule.

 IPL 2018 opening ceremony venue: